Affiliate links on Android Authority may earn us a commission. Learn more.

 Encryption is a really tough form of security, hence why the FBI doing battle with Silicon Valley companies in an attempt to bypass it.
 However, it comes with a bit of a performance penalty on some older smartphones, although newer devices shouldn’t notice any issues.

-While we are dealing with taking precautions against stolen smartphones, all Android users should take a little bit of time to check out the Android Device Manager.
-This service is linked up with your Google account and can be used to manage all of your Android devices remotely, providing that they are connected to the web.
+While we are dealing with taking precautions against stolen smartphones, all Android users should take a little bit of time to check out Google’s Find My Phone feature.
+Previously known as Android Device manager, this service is linked up with your Google account and can be used to manage all of your Android devices remotely, providing that they are connected to the web.

 You can also find these same settings directly on your device.
 Head on into “Google Settings” and tap Security.
-Under Android Device Manager you can review and edit options for remote locking and erasing.
+Under Find My Device you can review and edit options for remote locking and erasing.